John Charles Compton Cavendish, 5th Baron Chesham1

 F, #9712, d.
 6 September 1973

-Marion Caher Donoghue was the daughter of Daniel Charles Donoghue.2 She married, firstly, Brook Edwards before 1930.3 She married, secondly, Theobald Walter Somerset Henry Butler, 8th Earl of Carrick, son of Charles Ernest Alfred French Somerset Butler, 7th Earl of Carrick and Ellen Rosemond Mary Lindsay, on 14 August 1930.3 She and Theobald Walter Somerset Henry Butler, 8th Earl of Carrick were divorced in 1938.2 She married, thirdly, John Compton Cavendish, 4th Baron Chesham, son of Maj.-Gen. Charles Compton William Cavendish, 3rd Baron Chesham and Lady Beatrice Constance Grosvenor, on 20 October 1938.1 She died on 6 September 1973.1
+Marion Caher Donoghue was the daughter of Daniel Charles Donoghue.2 She married, firstly, A. Brook Edwards before 1930.3 She married, secondly, Theobald Walter Somerset Henry Butler, 8th Earl of Carrick, son of Charles Ernest Alfred French Somerset Butler, 7th Earl of Carrick and Ellen Rosemond Mary Lindsay, on 14 August 1930.3 She and Theobald Walter Somerset Henry Butler, 8th Earl of Carrick were divorced in 1938.2 She married, thirdly, John Compton Cavendish, 4th Baron Chesham, son of Maj.-Gen. Charles Compton William Cavendish, 3rd Baron Chesham and Lady Beatrice Constance Grosvenor, on 20 October 1938.1 She died on 6 September 1973.1

 From before 1930, her married name became Edwards.2 From 14 August 1930, her married name became Butler.
-As a result of her marriage, Marion Caher Donoghue was styled as Countess of Carrick on 2 November 1931.
-As a result of her marriage, Marion Caher Donoghue was styled as Baroness Chesham on 20 October 1938.
+After her marriage, Marion Caher Donoghue was styled as Countess of Carrick on 2 November 1931.
 From 20 October 1938, her married name became Cavendish.
+After her marriage, Marion Caher Donoghue was styled as Baroness Chesham on 20 October 1938.
 She was with the Auxiliary Territorial Service during the Second World War.1 She was with the American Red Cross.1 She held the office of Member of the National Assembly [Tanganyika] in 1958, for the Iringa Constituency.1

-Child of Marion Caher Donoghue and Theobald Walter Somerset Henry Butler, 8th Earl of Carrick
+Child of Marion Caher Donoghue and A. Brook Edwards

 Citations

-- [S6] G.E.
+2. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume XIII, page 165.
 Hereinafter cited as The Complete Peerage.

 Theobald Walter Somerset Henry Butler, 8th Earl of Carrick1